Release Blitz: First Sight by Jordan Taylor (Excerpt & Giveaway)

 Meet the Author

 Martin Delacroix is a former journalist and trial attorney.
 He writes short fiction and novels.
 His short fiction has appeared in over twenty anthologies and he has written several novels.
 Martin lives on a barrier island on Florida’s Gulf Coast.
 When he’s not writing he enjoys beach walks, playing his guitar, gardening, cooking, and distance running.
 He enjoys good wine and conversation.
-You can find Martin on his Website
+Find out more about Martin on his Website

 Giveaway